VBRA Ivanhoe Darebin Referee branch

 Training involves both formal training (attending an Ivanhoe Darebin Branch referee training school) and on-court training under supervision.

-Our Referees Advisor and Senior Referee Coaches conduct referee training and development with the assistance of senior referees.
-The Referees Advisor and Referee Coaches conduct rolling referee grading and evaluations.
+Our Referee Advisor and Senior Referee Coaches conduct referee training and development with the assistance of senior referees.
+The Referee Advisor and Referee Coaches conduct rolling referee grading and evaluations.

 There is a referee dress code, code of conduct and a disciplinary policy which referees are required to be bound by when you join the referee community.
 Links to the policy documents is on the right.

-The Ivanhoe Darebin Referee Branch conduct referee training schools twice a year at the Ivanhoe East Primary School.
+The Ivanhoe Darebin Referee Branch conduct referee training schools twice a year.

 The school usually involves four to five two-hour sessions on Sundays from 4 pm to 6 pm.
 You will need to bring a pen and paper and be prepared to be involved in some lively classroom activities.